stephaneghozzi/SPA.Algorithm.Demo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package reads raw data provided by experts about the adequacy of public health surveillance in light of country context, diseases of interest, and features and objectives of surveillance.
+This R package reads raw data provided by experts about the adequacy of public health surveillance in light of country context, diseases of interest, and features and objectives of surveillance.
 It implements scoring algorithms to generate a ranked list of surveillance approaches.